kparc/ref/README.md

 https://anaconda.org/shaktidb

-The docs are a clickable version of the k7 quickref, accessable in k7 with `\`.
+The docs are a clickable version of the k7 quickref, accessible in k7 with `\`.

 To add a page: